IT Project Management | By Duncan Haughey | Read time minutes

 Instead, they focus on getting the most from your offshore partners.
 Little information exists about offshore working from the project manager's perspective.

 What, as project manager, do I expect from my offshore team?
 What will keep the project running smoothly and the project manager happy?

 In the following paragraphs, as a veteran of these projects, I look at the project manager's viewpoint and what a project manager should expect from their team.

 Oh, and if you're an offshore worker, read on to learn what your project manager expects of you.

 Leverage Time Zones

-I've used the five and a half hour time difference between India and the UK to my advantage.
-Getting software upgrades deployed during India's morning helps me avoid disruption to the mostly European user base of my software applications.
+I've used the five and a half-hour time difference between India and the UK to my advantage.
+Getting software upgrades deployed during India's morning helps me avoid disrupting my software applications' which have a primarily European user base.

 Keep It Zoom

 Internet communication has improved significantly in recent years.
-We're in the midst of a communications revolution, the likes of which we have not seen since the invention of the telephone in 1876.
-Tools like Zoom and Microsoft Teams make it easier to connect different project teams and bring them together with the few clicks of a mouse.
+We're in the midst of a communications revolution, not seen since the invention of the telephone in 1876.
+Tools like Zoom and Microsoft Teams make it easy to connect different project teams and bring them together with the few clicks of a mouse.